The Financial Technology Law Review: Saudi Arabia

 With respect to the temporary licence granted through the sandbox programmes, said licence is a letter from the relevant authority allowing the specific company to practise its activities in Saudi Arabia while being monitored by that authority.
 A letter is only granted upon SAMA or the CMA's acceptance of the application submitted by the entity.
 The application form is offered on SAMA/CMA's website4 to provide clarity with regard to what is expected from the applicants.
 Upon CMA/SAMA's acceptance of the application, the trial period shall commence, granting the entity the right to enter the Saudi market while carrying out its fintech activities.
 Once the licensed entity has successfully completed its trial period, SAMA or the CMA will consider licensing the entity permanently.
 While there are 19 companies to date in the SAMA sandbox programme, on 2 February 2020, Menabytes, which covers technology and digital stories from the Middle East and North Africa, announced that two companies have been issued fintech licences by SAMA for the first time in Saudi Arabia upon successful completion of the SAMA sandbox trial period.5 STC Pay and Geidea, both offering payment fintech services, are now the first two companies to graduate from the SAMA sandbox programme and obtain a fintech licence.

 In addition to granting temporary licences to practice fintech activities and the licences aforementioned for PSP, finance support and debt-based crowdfunding activities, an Open Banking Policy was introduced by SAMA for the purpose of developing financial solutions for the benefit of financial institutions and end customers.
-The open banking policy is an innovation that enables customers to securely share their data with third parties in order for fintech companies to benefit from access to customers' data allowing new financial services to be offered.
-While it is currently undergoing a design process in order for SAMA to assess the level of governance required, it is estimated that the market implementation phase will commence in the second half of 2021 covering the development of the finalised framework – which shall include testing with financial entities and enhancing customer awareness – which, upon its completion will prepare the policy for the 'go-live' phase for the design to be formally launched in Saudi Arabia.
+The open banking policy is an innovation that enables customers to securely share their data with third parties so fintech companies can benefit from access to customers' data allowing new financial services to be offered.
+While it is currently undergoing a design process so SAMA can assess the level of governance required, it is estimated that the market implementation phase will commence in the second half of 2021 covering the development of the finalised framework – which shall include testing with financial entities and enhancing customer awareness – which, upon its completion will prepare the policy for the 'go-live' phase for the design to be formally launched in Saudi Arabia.
 The go-live phase is expected to take place in the first half of 2022.

 Moreover, SAMA and the CMA aim to further regulate fintech in Saudi Arabia as follows.
 The CMA is the financial regulatory authority responsible for overseeing securities activities and crowdfunding solutions.
 SAMA, established by two royal decrees, is a regulatory, legislative and judicial body.
 Its legislative features emphasise: (1) its responsibility for drafting and approving the laws on financial transactions – for instance, it approved the introduction of the regulations governing the aforementioned licences, and the enforcement of regulations governing insurance aggregation activities, digital-only banks (in addition to meeting the Banking Licence Guidelines), consumer microfinancing and finance aggregators; and (2) its regulatory element gives SAMA the authority to oversee and license entities that carry out financial activities as explained above.
 Finally, its judiciary feature allows for SAMA to establish its own judicial body to assume jurisdiction over claims related to financial activities such as e-wallets, payment mechanisms to validate e-signatures and e-transactions.